memosstilvi/simhash/README.md

 ##Simhash made simple

-####A simple python module that calculates calculates the Simhash value of documents.
+####A simple python module that calculates the Simhash value of documents.

 Simhash is a hashing technique that belongs to the LSH (Local Sensitive Hashing) algorithmic family.
 It was initially developed by Moses S. Charikar in 2002 and is described in detail in his [paper] (http://www.cs.princeton.edu/courses/archive/spring04/cos598B/bib/CharikarEstim.pdf).